IHetterich/wine-classifier/README.md

 ## Next Steps

-Some next steps hae already been mentioned throughout this README but lets pull them all together and give a clear direction to the project.
+Some next steps have already been mentioned throughout this README but lets pull them all together and give a clear direction to the project.
 While we now have featurized data, a servicable model, and a better understanding of the unique challenges of this dataset there's a lot more I'd like to explore.
 In the interest of getting both more accurate predictions and recommender functionality I want to move forward with further model tuning and experimentation.
 Of particular interest to me is the use of neural networks.
-If all goes well with that, and even if it doesn't, I'm planning on moving ahead with developing a flask application housing this model for ease of use and sharing should someone else be interested in this model's applications like I am.
+If all goes well with that, and even if it doesn't, I'm planning on moving ahead with developing a flask application housing this model for ease of use and sharing should someone else be interested in its applications.
 Outside of these two main goals there are obviously hundreds of other small tweaks and improvements to made namely in the featurizing of the data and potentially the web scraping of further reviews.

 ## Acknowledgements